 Financial disclosure: You will be required to make full and accurate disclosure of all of your financial assets, income, and debts prior to the final divorce being granted.

-These requirements can be overwhelming for someone going through a divorce, so get help from a Bellevue divorce lawyer to make sure you meet all criteria.
+These requirements can be overwhelming for someone going through a divorce, so get help from our Bellevue divorce lawyers to make sure you meet all criteria.

 Division of Property in a Washington State Divorce

 In Washington, the courts assign property ownership in a divorce based on the community property approach.
 This means that most property acquired during the marriage or union will be divided equally between the two parties.
 Property that each party brought into the marriage or union will remain with that party after the divorce.
 If the two parties wish to assign certain property in a specific way, the court will take any such requests under recommendation.
 But working with a Seattle divorce attorney is recommended to ensure you represent your rights when dividing assets with your spouse.

 Support Payments in a Washington State Divorce